secretstartups/handbook/people-group/talent-assessment/index.html.md

 ### Performance/Growth Review General FAQs
 * **How is this different from what we did in the past?** <br>
-    * **Addition of the Talent Review Process:** In the past, we did not have a company-wide talent review process.
+    * **Addition of the Talent Assessment Process:** In the past, we did not have a company-wide talent assessment process.
 Some groups leveraged a 9-box format, skill/will matrices but there was no formal program to support the review of team members.
 With this newly-launched process, we plan on having talent review cycles company-wide twice a year using the same assessment template. <br>
-    * **Changes to the Annual Compensation Review Program:** In the past, in preparation for the Annual compensation review, managers went through a process to assess someone’s knowledge, skills, and abilities, also known as their compa group.
+    * **Changes to the Annual Compensation Review Program:** In the past (FY20), in preparation for the Annual compensation review, managers went through a process to assess someone’s knowledge, skills, and abilities, also known as their compa group.
 This would directly feed as an input to the compensation review program in addition to location factor changes and cost of living adjustments.
-For this year, we are replacing the compa group assessment with a performance factor.
+This is the second year that we replaced the compa group assessment with a performance factor.
 Location factor changes will continue to be incorporated into the program and we are removing cost of living adjustments. <br>

 * **Why does this matter to me?** <br>
 This change will impact both team members and managers.
-    * Team Members’ performance will be assessed (developing, performing, or exceeding) as well as potential.
-Team Members should be prepared to have a conversation with their manager about their performance in December. <br>
+    * Team Members’ performance will be assessed (developing, performing, or exceeding) as well as growth.
+Team Members should be prepared to have a conversation with their manager about their performance and growth in December/January. <br>
     * Managers will need to assess their team member’s performance (developing, performing or exceeding).
 They will also need to attend a calibration meeting in which team member’s ratings are discussed and evaluated for consistency across the team.
 Once the program closes, managers will be responsible for communicating performance to team members and in some organizations, growth will be communicated to team members as well. <br>

 * **How does this impact the teams I lead?**
-    * As a manager, you will be required to assess your direct team member’s performance and potential.
+    * As a manager, you will be required to assess your direct team member’s performance and growth.
 You will also be required to participate in calibration discussions in which ratings are reviewed to ensure consistency and minimize bias.
-After the program is approved, you will be responsible for communicating the performance axis with your team member.
-In some organizations, growth will be communicated as well. <br>
+After the program is approved, you will be responsible for communicating the performance axis with your team member. <br>

 * **Who I can reach out to in supporting me with rolling this out with my team?**
     * You can reach out to your manager or your [aligned People Business Partner](https://about.gitlab.com/handbook/people-group/#people-business-partner-alignment-to-division) to assist you with this process. <br>